 All participants must remain on the performance area for the duration of the performance.
-Only mascots may enter the floor for the 45 Second Crowd Segment, then leave the floor before the 2:15 performance.
-Any others doing so would result in a 1.0 rules violation.
+Any not doing so would result in a 1.0 rules violation.
 A participant must noticeably step out of bounds with both feet for a boundary violation to occur.
 Props may be touching out of bounds without penalty, and a team member may touch a prop that is out of bounds.
 There will be a .25 deduction for each boundary violation.